 You’ve probably heard the term rising damp but may not know what it means.
 Rising damp is caused by water from the ground rising up through the walls of the building.
 The easiest way to spot rising damp is the ‘tide mark’ that the water leaves on the wall.
 Other signs of rising damp include wet skirting boards and wallpaper peeling at the bottom of the wall.

 Penetrating damp is caused by rain seeping into the house from outdoors.
 You’ll often get penetrating damp if you have cracks in your exterior wall, broken roof tiles or damaged masonry.
 Damp patches on the floor, walls and/or ceilings are a tell-tale sign of penetrating damp.

-We’re all familiar with standard condensation, a build up of moisture on a surface.
-A little condensation is normal, depending on the season, however excessive condensation can cause major issues.
+We’re all familiar with standard condensation, which is a build-up of moisture on a surface.
+A little condensation is normal, depending on the season, however, excessive condensation can cause major issues.
 Look out for damaged plaster, dark mould on the walls or ceiling, or moisture on windows.

 Useful damp survey checklist

 - If you notice any signs of damp in your home, get a damp survey done as soon as possible to avoid it getting worse

 - Speak to your local damp surveyors for accurate quotes